wheresvic/mongoose-field-encryption/README.md

 - `fields` (required): an array list of the required fields
 - `secret` (required): a string cipher which is used to encrypt the data (don't lose this!)
 - `useAes256Ctr` (optional, default `false`): a boolean indicating whether the older `aes-256-ctr` algorithm should be used.
 Note that this is strictly a backwards compatibility feature and for new installations it is recommended to leave this at default.
+- `saltGenerator` (optional, default `const defaultSaltGenerator = secret => crypto.randomBytes(16);`): a function that should return either a `utf-8` encoded string that is 16 characters in length or a `Buffer` of length 16.
+This function is also passed the secret as shown in the default function example.

 ### Static methods